ᐌᓴ ᑫᒀᓕᐤ ᑫ ᐅᐦᑎᓯᑦ ᐃᓕᓕᐤ, ᐋᑕ ᒥᓯᐌ ᐊᔅᑮᓕᐤ ᑫ ᑲᔥᑭᐦᑖᑴ, ᑮᔥᐱᓐ ᑫ ᐗᓂᐦᐋᑴ ᐅᑦ ᐊᐦᒑᐦᑾ?

 She did, of course, but not before leafing through the pages to show me every little flower, leaf, and picture she’d inserted at random places to adorn this object that was obviously much more than a simple book to her.
 As she replaced the picture of an unknown relative, she finally began reading.

 I sat next to her as she sounded out each arcane symbol in a reverential tone.
 It sounded so strange to my young ears.
 I had heard her speak Cree before – it was, after all, the only language I ever heard her speak.
 But this was different.
 It was Cree, but different.

 What exactly made it different would eventually become abundantly clear.
-She was reading the New Testament, a book translated into our language over 140 years ago by Bishop John Horden, whom my grandmother always called John Moosonee.
+She was reading the New Testament, a book translated into our language over 140 years ago by Bishop John Horden, whom my grandmother always called John Moosonee, and his unnamed associates.
 My grandmother sounded different as she read from the New Testament simply because it had been translated into a dialect spoken over 140 years ago at Moosonee – quite a stretch from the Waswanipi dialect she spoke in the 1980s.

 Though there were obvious dialectal differences, I was never made to think that this was a different language.
 In fact, the thought that the written form could sound so different from our spoken language would plant a small seed in my young mind that later grew into an interest in the history of our language.
 It was only a matter of time before I realized I could combine this interest with my love of dictionaries into a lifelong obsession with lexicography.